-- Does the student teacher demonstrate familiarity with Bloom's Taxonomy? - 2.
-Does the student teacher elicit higher level thinking through asking questions requiring students to analyze and synthesize presented material? - 3.
+- 1. Does the student teacher demonstrate familiarity with Bloom's Taxonomy? - Does the student teacher elicit higher level thinking through asking questions requiring students to analyze and synthesize presented material? - 3.
 Does the student teacher ask questions which allow students to express a variety of responses to the material, rather than the "right" response predetermined by the teacher?

 E6.
 DIFFERENTIATES INSTRUCTION AND PROVIDES APPROPRIATE ACCOMMODATIONS TO MEET THE NEEDS OF DIVERSE LEARNERS.
-DN provides undifferentiated instruction for students.
+InTASC 2a, 2b, 8h, 8p DN provides undifferentiated instruction for students.

 DE attempts to accommodate student learning needs but with mixed success.
 ME differentiates and scaffolds instruction to accommodate most students' learning needs.
-EE successfully reaches all students by skillfully differentiating and scaffolding, using enrichment and remedial activities.
+EE successfully reaches all students by skillfully differentiating and scaffolding, using activities appropriate for a range of learners.

-1. Does the student teacher demonstrate respect for individual differences of ethnicity, race, language, culture, gender, and ability?

-- 2. Does the student teacher use varied strategies, materials, and assessments to accommodate diverse learners? - 3.
+- Does the student teacher demonstrate respect for individual differences of ethnicity, race, language, culture, gender, and ability? - 2.
+Does the student teacher use varied strategies, materials, and assessments to accommodate diverse learners? - 3.
 Does the student teacher value and appreciate all children and adolescents regardless of family circumstances, community environment, health, and/or economic conditions? - 4.
 Does the student teacher serve as advocate for children and adolescents in the school and in the community?

 E7.
 USES INSTRUCTIONAL AND TRANSITION TIME FOR CONTENT MASTERY.
-DN uses instructional time inappropriately and/or on activities of little instructional value.
+InTASC 4r, 8b DN uses instructional time inappropriately and/or on activities of little instructional value.
 DE inconsistently uses instructional and transition time effectively.
 ME consistently uses instructional and transition time effectively for content mastery; EE ANDperforms non-instructional procedures efficiently.